 I never tire of listening and talking about careers, vocation and work.
-I have 20 years' experience helping people reach and often exceed their career milestones
+I have over 20 years' experience helping people reach and often exceed their career milestones

 and I still find it fascinating and rewarding work.
 I have worked as careers professional and manager in a variety of settings including training organisations, schools, further and higher education colleges and universities which has